shdlabs/SSTorytime/README.md

 for general use.
 AI can only capture knowledge from humans, so even if we want to use AI, we'd better get the knowledge representations right.

-Knowledge capture requires tools for collecting notes, and structures for representing and organizing them, so that they can be found easily.
+Knowledge capture requires tools for collecting factual notes, data relatioships, and structures for representing and organizing them, so that they can be found easily.
 Many mistakes have been made around this in the past, trying to force discipline onto people at the wrong moment and neglecting to do so when it matters.
 As a lifelong teacher of ideas, I've studied this problem and think we can do better than what we have today.

 * [The Mission and Approach](docs/approach.md)
 * [Basics of Knowledge Engineering](docs/KnowledgeAndLearning.md)